kelvinyelyen/ASR-SB/README.md

-# Automatic Speech Recognition (ASR) Sandbox
+# E2E ASR Sandbox
-This repo hosts my ongoing experiments in Automatic Speech Recognition (ASR).
-Using Python, Jupyter notebooks, I explore different techniques, technologies, and concepts related to ASR.
+This repository is dedicated to my experiments in End-to-End Automatic Speech Recognition (ASR).
+Using Python and Jupyter notebooks, I explore various ASR techniques and concepts.
 New experiments will be added regularly as I continue on this learning path.